bzeiss/hearcal/README.md

 4. **Adjust Volume**: Use the **`[UP/DOWN]`** cursor keys to change the level of the test tone until it sounds exactly as loud as the 1000Hz reference.
 5. **Navigate Bands**: Use **`[LEFT/RIGHT]`** cursor keys to move to the next frequency band.
 Perform this adjustment for all 31 ISO bands.

+Bear in mind that most headphones may have limitations in their frequency response.
+Models like the Sennheiser HD650 roll off the low end.
+As a result, you probably will not hear a lot in the tests in those frequency areas.
+If you don't hear anything, don't move up the level a lot.
+I suggest upper and lower limits of max.
+5-6 dBs.
+If you know the frequency response of your headphone and know that it's correct that you don't hear a lot at a specific frequency, don't adjust the volume as in the end this will only tamper with the target curve.
+Make notes of your decisions on things like that as you'll need these notes when you repeat the tests.

 #### Phase 2: Verification (The "Reality Check")

 Phase 1 establishes an initial estimate.
 Phase 2 is where perceptual bias is actively challenged, and results should not be considered reliable unless they hold up under shuffle and level-adjusted testing.